-Risk 4: Technology/Innovation
+Risk 4: Advances in Technology

 Technology has also affected trading tools and automation, facilitating timely trades and delivery of sophisticated investment strategies and creating more safeguards against market downturns.
 Your ability to use these tools may be the decisive strategic edge to attract clients.
 Plus, investing in technology can create efficiencies, drive profitability, and enable you to continue to thrive.